Analytics Alerts Prices SuperChart

 Historical returns Bitcoin

-BTC returns table by year, quarter, and month since inception.
-Best and worst periods for Bitcoin, comparison with the S&P 500 and gold.
+Profitability table BTC by year, quarter, and month since inception.
+Best and worst periods for Bitcoin, comparison with S&P 500 and gold.

 YTD performance